New Study Shows Significant Cognitive Gains in Students with Attention & Developmental Challenges After Brain Balance Program

-The results showed that the children who completed the Brain Balance Program saw significant overall improvement in cognition across all cognitive tasks, with the greatest changes seen on tasks of memory, reasoning, verbal ability, and concentration.
+The results, published in the Journal of Advances in Medicine & Medical Research, showed that the children who completed the Brain Balance Program saw significant overall improvement in cognition across all cognitive tasks, with the greatest changes seen on tasks of memory, reasoning, verbal ability, and concentration.

-The results of this research are consistent with another recent study, conducted by Harvard University’s McLean Hospital, which demonstrated it was possible to retrain the brain and improve its connections through the use of specialized exercises, to in turn manage issues relating to development and attention, such as those commonly seen in children with ADHD.
+These results are consistent with another recent study, conducted by Harvard University’s McLean Hospital, which demonstrated it was possible to retrain the brain and improve its connections through the use of specialized exercises, to in turn manage issues relating to development and attention, such as those commonly seen in children with ADHD.

 “There is a growing body of evidence supporting Brain Balance’s holistic, integrative approach to drive cognitive and developmental improvements,” says Dr. Rebecca Jackson, Brain Balance’s vice president of programs and outcomes.

 “These studies are especially meaningful because the kids and parents who are navigating attention and developmental challenges want better options — not just more coping mechanisms.
 These findings support the role of the Brain Balance Program as an effective option to significantly improve aspects of cognitive performance for kids and teens with developmental and attentional issues.”

 - Results from the study show that children who completed three months of the Brain Balance Program displayed significant improvements in cognition, particularly in areas of memory, reasoning, verbal ability, and concentration.

 - There are also significant improvements in cognitive performance when comparing the participants who completed three months of the program to those who completed an average of just 27 days of Brain Balance Program.